nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Acceptable date formats: DD/MM/YYYY or DD/MM/YY

 Acceptable time formats:
-- 24 Hour format – HHmm or HH:mm (e.g. 14:00)
+- 24 Hour format – HHmm, HH:mm or HH (e.g. 2359, 14:00, 14)
-- 12 Hour format – hh:mm am/pm or hhmm am/pm (e.g. 2:00 pm)
+- 12 Hour format – HH:mm am/pm or HH am/pm (e.g. 2:00 pm, 10 am)

 > **Note!**
 >
 > *	You may omit the DD or DD/MM in a date.
 If you do not fill in these fields for the date, the command takes the current date for that field by default (e.g.  input 2021 on 11 Oct 2020 would be taken as 11/10/2021)
 > *	The date can also be omitted entirely.
 If you leave a date field as blank, the command takes the current date for that field by default.
 > *	You may also omit the minutes in a time.
-If the minutes(MM) field of any time is empty, the time is read as when the hour begins (e.g. 4 pm would be taken as 4:00 pm)
+If the minutes(mm) field of any time is empty, the time is read as when the hour begins (e.g. 4 pm would be taken as 4:00 pm)
 > *	The time can also be omitted entirely.
 If you leave a time field as blank, the command takes the current time by default.